 - Local affiliates

-- The laws in this state must require that there be fair and just access to medical treatment and related supportive services for individuals with mental illnesses and their families and/or other support networks.
+- Our state laws must require fair and just access to medical treatment and related supportive services for individuals with mental illnesses and their families and/or other support networks.

-- Early intensive care and treatment - including hospitalization in some cases - has proven to reduce long-term illness and disability.
+- Early intensive care and treatment - including hospitalization in some cases - have proven to reduce long-term illness and disability.
 It is the best way to reduce the State's long-term costs for the mental health system and, most importantly, to promote the potential for recovery for as many people as possible.
-In order to ensure the highest possible quality of service, the State should require programs, treatments and other services to be evidence-based or promising practices.
+In order to ensure the highest possible quality of service, the State should require programs, treatments and other services to be evidence-based or promising practices and engagement.

 - Treatment and related assistance need to be holistic and comprehensive and should include the person's psychiatric and general physical health, employment potential, housing, social network and mobility.
 These programs need to work in collaboration with one another and be recovery based.

 - Involved family members, friends and others in an individual's chosen support network should have a positive, pro-active role in treatment planning and evaluating treatment effectiveness.

 - Community mental health organizations, private business and government entities must come together as collaborative partners in the treatment of mental illnesses and the reduction of societal stigma surrounding mental health issues.